Young People Wanted

 There are good children and naughty children; there are great teens and vile teens.
 Some kids will eat their veg without a murmur; others will trash the house and paint on the walls.
 Some teenagers will do their homework; others will ensure you get called into the teacher’s office.
 Some kids will be great conversationalists; others will give you endless backchat.
 Some teenagers will help with their brothers and sisters; others will go AWOL and you’ll be trudging round the streets looking for them in the dark.

 In real terms, most kids and teenagers are a mix of BOTH.
 All of the thing I listed above have applied at one time or another to JUST my son, now eighteen – and plenty more, besides!
 The little ones will be just as bad/good too, I’m sure.

 Kids in spec screenplays and unpublished novels are frequently one thing OR the other when it relates to being virtuous or bratty.
-Recognise children and teenagers are layered, just like us grown ups are.
+Recognise young people are layered, just like us grown ups are.
 We had to start somewhere!

 KID TIP: Find parents you know and ask them one GOOD attribute of their child’s and one BAD attribute of their child’s.
 You will hear some really interesting stories.
 Ask IRL or online.

 4) Remember there’s such a thing as KID LOGIC